 The good news is that Brunello producers have shown major developments in their experience and philosophy (quality over quantity) and through meticulous berry selection many producers have ended up with very good wine in 2011.

-Hallmarks of the vintage are ripe and juicy fruit and soft tannins; this is the Brunello vintage to drink while you wait patiently for your 2010s to age.
-Brunello collectors should be selective when purchasing this vintage and FINE+RARE plans to mitigate any risk by holding a vintage preview of 40+ 2011s in February.
-Stay tuned for more details.
+Hallmarks of the vintage are ripe and juicy fruit and soft tannins.
+This is the Brunello vintage to drink while you wait patiently for your 2010s to age.
+Brunello collectors should be selective when purchasing this vintage.